-There is an outdated notion that clicks are the currency of choice in marketing.
-In terms of ROI this is not always true.
+There is an outdated notion that clicks are the best way to gauge success in marketing.
+In terms of ROI, this is not always true.
 Just because an ad gets 300 clicks doesn’t mean it is the best option.
 Look into which piece of content garners the most conversions.
-These are the engagements that make your business money and as such mean your marketing has done its job, explained Walsh-Phillips.
+These are the engagements that make your business money and as such mean your marketing has done its job.

 2. Find your data sweet spot:

 In order to get accurate results, there must be enough data collection to come to accurate conclusions, explained Buffer Social contributor Kevan Lee.
 Lee suggested a minimum of 100 samples to get started.
 This will ensure that there is a concrete pool of consumers to garner accurate results.
 The more samples, the better, as a wider pool allows for better and more wholesome data.